Bishal-Bhandari/FindConture/README.md

 # FindConture
-Input the image and get an outline of the image.
+Input the image and get an outline of it.
-The program will save the outline in the 2D array into a JSON file.
+The program will show the outline in the 2D array in a JSON file.

 Input image: